qrow2022/qrow_blog/_posts/2021/April/2021-04-03-Debloat-LG-Phone.md

     - Android
 ---

-Back in Agust of 2020, I wrote a post about debloating a new Samsung device for a family member.
+Back in August of 2020, I wrote a post about debloating a new Samsung device for a family member.

 Well, I had another family member recently update their phone.
 This time due to issues with the screen and battery.
 Once again, debloat to the rescue.